Brahimdeve/alx-pre_course/0x01-git/README.md

-“my second commit is updated”
+“my second commit has been updated”